-Celebrating the Fil-Am History Month: October has been designated as the Filipino American History Month when the first Filipinos landed in Morro Bay (San Luis Obispo county, California) in October 1587.
+Dely gave the welcome address about Pamana and Pearl gave a glimpse of history on the coming of Filipinos to the US and NM.
+October is designated as the Filipino American History Month when the first Filipinos landed in Morro Bay (San Luis Obispo county, California) in October 1587.

-The awardees (given to adults) will receive a plaque from FANHS RG.
-More information will be in our souvenir program at the event.
+The awardees (given to adults) received a plaque from FANHS RG.

 - Perla King – Personal Achievement/Historical Contribution.
 Pearl (as she’s known to us), our humble FANHS RG president, has chaired many Pamana Award events during her tenure (2009 to present) and has represented New Mexico in many FANHS National Conferences.
 This year, the FANHS RG Executive Committee salutes her achievements – a recognition long overdue for a leader who always wanted to be in the background.
 It was during her presidency that we accomplished two major projects we thought would be impossible to achieve: Our Rio Grande Chapter hosted the 2012 FANHS National Conference in Albuquerque attended by Filipinos from 30 FANHS chapters all over the US and the publication of the first book about Filipinos in New Mexico (The Filipino American Experience in New Mexico) which was dormant for eight years and finally printed in 2014.
 She is also a board of director of the Filipino American Foundation of New Mexico and chairperson of its Scholarship Committee.
 At 65, she graduated summa cum laude with a Bachelor of Science in Nursing, among her many degrees.